juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 "I hope you realise that you are denying Kili a prosperous future," Rianna said with a faintly threatening tone.
 "What would she say when she learns about the opportunity she missed due to your ill-informed decision."

 "I don't see it that way.
 I see your proposition as a gamble, which I am not confident enough to take.
 When Kili is old enough she will realise the reason for my behaviour," the Sect Leader said adamantly.
-"Besides, even if I did want her to be under you the authoriy isn't mine.
+"Besides, even if I did want her to be under you the authority isn't mine.
 Her guardian is someone else altogether."

 "Who-" Rianna blurted out, but was interrupted as the door swung open and a familiar girl walked in with an infuriated frown on her face.